Palestinian parliamentarian Khalida Jarrar.

-Not only Sunday’s sentence, but also the June ruling, has broad implications in relations between Israel and the Palestinians, and in future close-call cases dealing with accusations against high-profile Palestinians that include classified evidence.
+The ruling has broad implications internationally in relations between Israel and the Palestinians and future close-call cases dealing with accusations against high-profile Palestinians that include classified evidence.

-In the June decision, Judge Col. Netanel Benishu of the appeals court reversed a rare victory over the military prosecution for Jarrar, represented by defense lawyer Mahmoud Hassan, in the lower Judea Military Court on May 21, in which the court ordered her released over the prosecution’s objection.
+Judge Col. Netanel Benishu of the appeals court reversed a rare victory over the military prosecution for Jarrar, represented by defense lawyer Mahmoud Hassan, in the lower Judea Military Court on May 21 in which the court ordered Jarrar released over the prosecution’s objection.

-In the lower court ruling, Judge Maj.
-Haim Balilti was not convinced that the classified evidence brought by the prosecution was serious enough to justify keeping her in custody throughout the trial.
+Under the lower court ruling, Judge Maj.
+Chaim Balilti was not convinced that the classified evidence brought by the prosecution was serious enough to justify keeping her in custody throughout the trial.

 This was especially true since the evidence of her alleged offenses dated back to 2009 and accumulated substantially in 2011, with the IDF waiting to arrest her until April 2015.

-Hassan criticized the IDF prosecution for initially placing her in administrative detention, which can allow indefinite detainment without standard judicial proceedings, and claimed that it only brought standard charges against her after the corresponding international outcry.
+Hassan also criticized the IDF prosecution for initially placing Jarrar in administrative detention, which can allow indefinite detention without standard judicial proceedings, and claimed that it only brought standard charges against her after the corresponding international outcry.

-At each stage of the case, he complained that the delay of bringing charges against her hampered his defense.
-He criticized the use of classified evidence he could not view that the IDF used during the detention hearings.
+At each stage of the case, he also complained that the delay of bringing charges against her hampered his defense against the charges and he criticized the use of classified evidence he could not view that the IDF used during the detention hearings.

-In contrast, the appeals court found the classified evidence so convincing of both the danger posed by Jarrar’s alleged activities and regarding the IDF’s explanation as to why it delayed arresting her from 2009 to 2015, that it ordered her remanded to custody until the end of her trial.
+In contrast, the appeals court found the classified evidence so convincing of both the danger posed by Jarrar’s alleged activities and regarding the IDF’s explanation as to why it delayed arresting her from 2009-2015, that it ordered her remanded to custody until the end of her trial.